Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: DISCUSSION

-Recall that $w$ could swing between the full range of values in Table \ref{tab: parameterSearch}.
-The two graspers performed more closely than expected.
-Despite executing a single actuation command, \textit{Scenario B} performed well across a wider variety of objects than \textit{Scenario A}, particularly for larger objects and objects with higher coefficients of friction.
-Specifically, \textit{Scenario B} performed better for eight out of the sixteen objects tested.
-Objects with $r = 1.6$ and $\mu = \{0.7, 1.0\}$ had a manipulation metric score of zero for both scenarios, most likely a result of the high friction resulting in equilibrium combined with insufficiently long fingers with respect to object size in order to achieve a variety of contact wrenches.
-Interestingly, the best scores were with $\mu_s = 0.4$.
-We theorize that $\mu_s$ strikes a perfect balance between spanning the wrench space and not satisfying \eqref{eq: contactWrenchHull} such that a net wrench is applied to the object.
+Parts with $r = 1.6$ and $\mu_s = \{0.7, 1.0\}$ had an in-hand manipulation metric score of zero for both scenarios, most likely a result of the high friction resulting in equilibrium combined with insufficiently long fingers with respect to part size in order to achieve a variety of contact forces.
+The two grippers performed more closely than expected.
+Aside from the two parts where both grippers received manipulation scores of zero and despite executing a single actuation command, \textit{Scenario B} performed better for half of the remaining parts compared to \textit{Scenario A}, particularly for parts with higher coefficients of friction.
+On the other hand, \textit{Scenario A} performed better for smaller parts and lower coefficients of friction at contact.

-The influence of different parameters for \textit{Scenario B} on the manipulation metric can be seen in Fig. \ref{fig: parameterRanges}.
-Lighter colors indicate a larger portion of the realizable range for that parameter is needed for manipulation of a given object.
-Namely, the pulley radii and the palm width utilized their full range of values for almost every object.
-Variable link lengths were less important; as object size increased they were pushed to their upper parameter bounds.
-For smaller objects the distal link realized its full range, while the proximal link mainly adhered to the upper three-fourths of its parameter range.
-These initial results indicate dynamically changing geometry should primarily be introduced in palm and pulley radii, although link length may play a role for objects smaller than those examined.
+The influence of different parameters for \textit{Scenario B} on the in-hand manipulation metric can be seen in Fig.~\ref{figure: parameter usage}.
+Lighter colors indicate a larger portion of the realizable range for that parameter is needed for in-hand manipulation of a given part.
+Namely, the pulley radii and the palm width utilized their full range of values for almost every part.
+Variable link lengths were less important; as part size increased they were pushed to their upper parameter bounds.
+For smaller parts, the distal link realized its full range, while the proximal link mainly adhered to the upper three-fourths of its parameter range.
+These initial results indicate dynamically changing geometry should primarily be introduced in palm and pulley radii, although link length will play a role regarding greater variation in part size.